malmasy27/bpmSlacker/README.md

-# bpmSlacker
+# slackstacker
-Repo for the bpm dwa/stackoverflow Slack channel
+A simple bot for sending new Stack Overflow questions for BPM to Slack